MKlolbullen/NmaplikeQualys/README.md

 You can install the required dependencies by running the following command:

-`bash
-pip install python-nmap networkx matplotlib pyqt5`
+`pip install python-nmap networkx matplotlib pyqt5`

 Additionally, Nmap must be installed on your system.
 You can download and install Nmap from here.